ritz-007/NLP/README.md

 A general approach for noise removal is to prepare a dictionary of noisy entities, and iterate the text object by tokens (or by words), eliminating those tokens which are present in the noise dictionary.

-Following is the python code for the same purpose.